-Returning to the issue of the potential effect of CWD on deer herds, whitetails, mule and blacktail deer populations are indeed declining (see graph) in at least 30 states and 2 Canadian provinces.
-However, not a single state agency has attributed declines in populations and harvest to CWD.
-To the contrary, the most common causes put forward are habitat destruction and predators (although I feel over-harvest must be included).
+Returning to the issue of the potential effect of CWD on deer herds, whitetails, mule and blacktail deer populations are indeed declining (see graph on page 27) in at least 30 states and two Canadian provinces.
+However, agency has attributed declines in populations and harvest to CWD.
+To the contrary, the most common causes put forward are habitat destruction and predators (although I believe over-harvest must be included).
 All but three states show deer harvest peaking by 2010.
-Further, there is not a single peer-reviewed scientific study to date that clearly shows causation between CWD and herd declines.
-Since CWD has been known to exist since the 1960s, surely one herd would have shown signs of loss by this time.
+Further, there is not a single peerreviewed scientific study to date that not a single state on deer within the "epicenter" of the disease and on the most susceptible individuals.